pspete/PoShPACLI/README.md

 ### Prerequisites

+- Requires Powershell v3 (minimum)
 - The CyberArk PACLI executable must be present on the same computer as the module.
+- A CyberArk user with which to authenticate, which has appropriate Vault/Safe permissions.

 ### Install & Use